Haridas Mitra: Biography

-Haridas Mitra was born in Jessore on 24 February 1914.
-He was the son of Jogendra Nath Mitra, an active Indian National Congress worker and a member of the Bengal Legislative Council.
-Haridas Mitra attended the Jessore Zilla School, and would later study at Asutosh College, Vidyasagar College, Vidyasagar College, University Post-Graduate College, and Law College Calcutta in Calcutta.
+Haridas Mitra was born in Jessore on 24 February 1914 to Jogendra Nath Mitra, an active Indian National Congress worker and member of the Bengal Legislative Council.
+Haridas Mitra attended the Jessore Zilla School, and later studied at Asutosh College, Vidyasagar College, Vidyasagar College, University Post-Graduate College, and Law College Calcutta in Calcutta.
 As a student he took part in the 1932 civil disobedience movement, and was imprisoned.
 He obtained a Master of Arts degree from the University of Calcutta.
 He was the general secretary of the Vidyasagar College Union between 1933 and 1934, and the general secretary at the Post-Graduate Seminar 1935-1936.

-He married Amita (Bela) Bose, the niece of Netaji Subhas Chandra Bose.
-The couple would go on to have two daughters and one son (Amit Mitra).
+He married Amita (Bela) Bose, the niece of Subhas Chandra Bose.
+The couple had two daughters and one son (Amit Mitra).
 Haridas Mitra worked as the Joint Managing Director of the Jessore Central Co-operative Bank between 1939 and 1942.
 He served as the secretary of the Khajuria H.E.
 School between 1938 and 1942.
 He was a founding member of the Jessore College Governing Body in 1940, and remained on its board until 1941.
 Mitra's career was cut short when he was imprisoned during the 1942 Quit India movement.

 Mitra later joined the Indian National Army in 1944, helping to set up its intelligence apparatus inside India.
 He was arrested by the British authorities.
 Mitra was sentenced to death in a secret trial.
 His life was spared only after the direct intervention of Mahatma Gandhi, who convinced the British authorities to commute his death sentence to life imprisonment.
 After the establishment of the Interim Government of India, Mitra was unconditionally released in December 1946 on Gandhi's insistence.
 In 1950 he was active in organising relief for refugees from East Pakistan, and he would become the general secretary of the All Bengal Refugee Association.
 His wife died in July 1952.